session

 Logging out or shutting down the computer will end your session.

-4. (cricket) Any of the three scheduled two hour playing sessions, from the start of play to lunch, from lunch to tea and from tea to the close of play.
+4. (cricket) Any of the three scheduled two-hour playing sessions, from the start of play to lunch, from lunch to tea and from tea to the close of play.

-6. (music) Ellipsis of jam session.
+6. (music) Ellipsis of jam session, used in isolate particularly for folk music.

-7. (education) An academic term
+7. (education) An academic term; semester; school year.

 8. (beer) An extended period of drinking, typically consuming beer with low alcohol content.